Sympathy: Neuroscience perspectives

 Generally, empathic emotions (including sympathy) require the activation of top-down and bottom-up activity.
-Top-down activity refers to cognitive processes that originate from the frontal lobe and require conscious thought whereas bottom-up activity begins from sensation of stimuli in the environment.
-From the sensory level, people sense and experience the emotional cues of another.
+Top-down activity refers to cognitive processes that originate from the frontal lobe and require conscious thought whereas bottom-up activity begins from a sensation of stimuli in the environment.
+From that sensory level, people sense and experience the emotional cues of another.
 At the same time, top-down responses make sense of the emotional inputs streaming in and apply motive and environmental influence analyses to better understand the situation.
 Top-down processes include attention to emotion and emotion regulation.

 Child development

 Sympathy is a stage in social and moral development.
-It generally arises when a child is between two and three years old, although some instances of empathic emotion can be seen as early as 18 months.
+It typically arises when a child is between two and three years old, although some instances of empathic emotion can be seen as early as 18 months.
 Basic sharing of emotions, a precursor for sympathy, can be seen in infants.
 For example, babies will often begin to cry when they hear another baby crying nearby.
 This suggests the infant can recognize emotional cues in its environment, even if it cannot fully comprehend the emotion.
 Another milestone in child development is the ability to mimic facial expressions.
 Both of these processes act on sensory and perceptual pathways; executive functioning for empathic emotions does not begin during these early stages.
 Because of this, children and young adults experience another person's pain differently: Young children tend to be negatively aroused more often in comparison to the older subjects.

 Sympathy can elicit prosocial and altruistic behaviour.
 Altruistic behaviour happens when people who experience emotional reactions consistent with the state of another person feel "other-oriented" (inclined to help other people in need or distressed).

 People are more inclined to help those in need when they cannot easily escape the situation.
-If exit is easy, an individual is likely to reduce their own distress (from sympathy; feeling bad) by avoiding contact with the other(s) in need.
+If exit is easy, an individual may instead reduce their own distress (distress caused by sympathy: feeling bad for the other) by avoiding contact with the other(s) in need.
 However sympathy is still experienced when it is easy to escape the situation, suggesting that humans are "other oriented" and altruistic.